CWE-1282: Assumed-Immutable Data is Stored in Writable Memory

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 Cryptographic hash functions are commonly used to create unique fixed-length digests used to ensure the integrity of code and keys.
 A golden digest is stored on the device and compared to the digest computed from the data to be verified.
 If the digests match, the data has not been maliciously modified.
-If an attacker can modify the golden digest this provides the ability to create arbitrary data that passes the verification check.
+If an attacker can modify the golden digest they then have the ability to store arbitrary data that passes the verification check.
 Hash digests used to verify public keys and early stage boot code should be immutable, with the strongest protection offered by hardware immutability.

 More information is available — Please select a different filter.